Sarah-Jane Mee is a television and radio presenter.

 Sarah-Jane started out her career as a runner at Sky Sports News after graduating from University.
 Eventually moving to ITV, Sarah-Jane became a regional sports reporter for ITV Central in the Midlands.

-As well as presenting the 6pm news programme ‘Central Tonight’, she went on to anchor regional sports shows for the channel, such as ‘Central Soccer Night’ and ‘Hancock’s Half Time’ alongside comedian Nick Hancock and motoring programme Pulling Power.
+As well as presenting the 6pm news programme Central Tonight, she went on to anchor regional sports shows Central Soccer Night and Hancock’s Half Time alongside comedian Nick Hancock and motoring programme Pulling Power.